The following guide is for PIs and Proxies to prepare for the start of their INCITE project.

 If you are a foreign national and do not have current authorization credentials, you will require an ANL-593 (Foreign National Access Request) form.
 It is critical that documentation requests sent by ALCF staff are completed as early as possible to facilitate timely processing for your account approval.

-As a PI, you have the ability to add members to your project.
-You can also add up to two Proxies, individuals who are authorized to add or renew project members on your behalf.
+As a PI, you can add members to your project.
+You can assign proxies who are project members authorized to add or renew project members on your behalf.

 - Approve and renew accounts.